-The Town maintains two governmental fund for external reporting.
-Information is presented in the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund and infrastructure surtax fund, both of which are considered major funds.
+The Town maintains three governmental fund for external reporting.
+Information is presented in the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund, infrastructure surtax fund and building fund, all of which are considered major funds.

-The Town adopts an annual appropriated budget for its general fund.
+The Town adopts an annual appropriated budget for its general fund special revenue funds.
 A budgetary comparison schedule has been provided for the general fund to demonstrate compliance with the budget.